slowernet/mina-puma/README.md

 [Mina](https://github.com/nadarei/mina) tasks for handle with [Puma](https://github.com/puma/puma).

+This gem is framework-agnostic and works with any Rack-based application (Rails, Sinatra, etc.).

 This gem provides several mina tasks:

     mina puma:phased_restart  # Restart puma (using phased restart)